 General species selection

 In selecting species for planting, the overall composition, level of maintenance, longevity, and the need to comply with Council’s planting policies are to be considered.
-Council maintains a register of suitable species for local conditions. exotic plants to give year-round interest and seasonal variances.
+Council maintains a register of suitable species for local conditions.
+Native planting should be used where possible but also allow for exotic plants to give year-round interest and seasonal variances.

 The following matters must be considered:

-Suitability of eco-sourced native plants for re-vegetation planting of the ecological region to protect the local biodiversity.
+Suitability of eco-sourced and diverse native plants for re-vegetation planting of the ecological region to protect the local biodiversity.

 Suitability to environmental conditions, for example climate, ground moisture, wind, and shade.